Winter is a cold, dark time…especially in your garage.

 Best Plug-In 120v Electric Heater: Heat Storm 1500 Phoenix

-Heat Storm may have a corny name, but they make some great electric heaters in various sizes and styles.
+Heat Storm may have a corny name, but they make great electric heaters in various sizes and styles.

 Specifically, I recommend their 1500-watt wall heater: The HS-1500 Phoenix.